LANDIS-II-Foundation/Project-Klamath-2021/Inputs/README.md

 As an example, to run a Business As Usual scenario, it is needed to have on a same folder :

 - The files of the "Base Inputs" folder
-- The files of the link on the "Heavy base inputs" txt file
+- The files of the link above
 - The files of the "Business As Usual" folder

 To run a simulation a second time, you just have to copy/paste the folder and run LANDIS-II again.